wikimedia/eventgate/README.md

 ```
 with each array containing an `EventStatus` instance representing the event's process result.

+### Error events

+The Eventbus constructor also takes an optional `createEventError` function.
+`createEventError` takes an `error` and an `event` and returns a new
+error event representing the error.
+This new 'event error' should be suitable for producing through the
+instantiated `Eventbus`.
+If `createEventError` is provided and any event processing fail for any
+reason, those errors will be converted to event errors via this function, and then produced.
+There should be no difference between the kind of events that `createEventError` returns and the kind of
+events that your instantiated `Eventbus` can handle.
+I.e. eventbus.produce([errorEvents]) should work.

-## HTTP Event intake configuration
+## HTTP Eventbus configuration

 The EventBus class is generic enough to be used with any type of JSON validation and event production via its
 function injection.
-However, the HTTP route that handles POSTing of events needs to have an instantiated
+The HTTP route that handles POSTing of events needs to have an instantiated
 EventBus instance.
 To make this configurable (without actually editing the route code), the route in
 routes/events.js will look for `app.conf.eventbus_init_module` and require it.
 This module is expected to
 export a single function that takes a `conf` object and a bunyan `logger`.
 The function will return
-an object with a Promise of an instantiated Eventbus in the `eventbus` key, and an optional `createEventError`
+a Promise of an instantiated Eventbus.
-function.

 Once the `eventbus` Promise resolves, the `/v1/events` route will be added and will use the instantiated
 Eventbus to validate and produce incoming events.

-If `createEventError` is returned from the require of eventbus_init_module, it should be a function that
-takes an `error` and an `event` and returns a new error event representing `error` that is suitable
-for producing through the instantiated `Eventbus`.
-If it is defined and any incoming events fail
-for any reason, those errors will be converted to event errors via this function, and then produced.
-There should be no difference between the kind of events that `createEventError` returns and the kind
-of events that your instantiated `Eventbus` can handle.
-I.e. eventbus.produce([errorEvents]) should work.

 ## HTTP API